RobTillaart/PCA9634/README.md

   - return values etc.
   - documentation.
 - keep in sync with PCA9634/5 developments
+- keep in sync with PCA9632 developments
+- keep in sync with PCA9685 developments

 #### Could

+- default values for functions.
 - unit tests
   - SUB CALL if possible?
   - ALL CALL if possible?